VKale-07/Excel-Project/README.md

 # Insights

-Overall Operations:
+- Overall Operations:

-The airline operates a total of 207 airlines with 106 routes.
-It has a total seat capacity of 244 million and covers a total distance of 82 million.
+      The airline operates a total of 207 airlines with 106 routes, It has a total seat capacity of 244 million and covers a   total distance of 82 million.

-Top Carriers by Passenger Preference:
+- Top Carriers by Passenger Preference:

       Delta Air Lines is the most preferred carrier, followed by Southwest Airlines and Federal Express.

-Top Routes Based on Number of Flights:
+- Top Routes Based on Number of Flights:

       The route with the highest number of flights is Chicago, IL - Detroit, MI with 95 flights.
       Other top routes include Washington, DC - New York, NY, Charlotte, NC - Atlanta, GA, and Chicago, IL - Atlanta, GA.

-Number of Flights by Distance Group:
+- Number of Flights by Distance Group:

       The majority of flights are short distance, followed by medium distance.
       There are a relatively small number of long-distance and very long-distance flights.

-Flights by Region:
+- Flights by Region:

       The airline operates primarily in the domestic region, followed by Latin America.
       International, Pacific, and Atlantic flights account for a smaller portion of the total.

-Potential Areas for Improvement:
+# Potential Areas for Improvement:

 Expand long-Distance routes: The airline could consider expanding its long-Distance routes to tap into new markets and increase revenue.